thomashkolbe/8080_Home_Computer/README.md

 LED display, a hexadecimal keyboard plus 12 function keys, a bit-banged 2400 bps serial interface, and a 100Hz timer generating periodic interrupts.
 The board provides a 40pin extension connector, which is used to connect it to the video and sound extension board on the breadboard.
-The board only comes with a simple monitor program to view and modify the RAM contents and the CPU registers, to upload user programs into the RAM, to disassemble 8080 program code.
+The board comes with a simple monitor program to view and modify the RAM contents and the CPU registers, to upload user programs into the RAM, and to disassemble 8080 program code.
 The monitor program can be operated from the built-in keypad or over an attached serial terminal (e.g. a PC).
 I ordered the plain PCB directly from Wichit Sirichote by email, which went very well.
 Since I already had nearly all